JanNeuendorf/SVC16/specification/specification.typ

 The instructions have the form `opcode` `arg1` `arg2` `arg3`.

 All instructions are listed in @instructions.
 `@arg1` refers to the value at the memory address `arg1`.
 If the opcode is greater than 15, the system will abort.
-If one of the three arguments is not used, it can be set to any value, but it can not be omitted.

 #let instruction_table=table(